amkherad/ShellScript/README.md

 ### Evaluation Expressions And Operators

-There's no limitations to expressions, but it's highly suggested to use parenthesis to clarify expressions -and it will compile faster :)-.
+There's no limitations to expressions, but it's highly suggested to use parenthesis to clarify expressions.

+Here are all the operators with their order (first line has the most priority):

 | Category         | Operator                          | Associativity
 |------------------|-----------------------------------|-----------------